wihoho/KNN/README.md

 2. During KNN, is there a need to set a threshold to test outliers?
 	Should be No since there are so many different datasets.
 We may nesure that all test cases have valid class labels.

-Problems:

-- Cosine Similarity may be negative  ?
-- weighs should use Euclidean distance?